 In early stages of cervical cancer, most women will not have any symptoms.
 As the tumor grows or the cancer spreads, the most common symptoms are:

 Abnormal vaginal bleeding

 Pain during or bleeding after sex

 These symptoms may seem like other conditions, including infection.
 See your healthcare provider if you have any of these symptoms.
 Ask how often you need a Pap test.

 Cervical cancer is usually found during a screening Pap test.
 During a Pap test, cells are taken from a woman’s cervix and checked for changes that may signal dysplasia or cancer.
 This can help catch cervical cancer early, when it is easiest to treat.
 Have a Pap test as often as your healthcare provider suggests.

 You and your healthcare provider will discuss a treatment plan that’s best for your needs.
 Treatment options may include:

-Chemotherapy, which uses strong medicine to kill cancer cells.
-It may be used along with radiation
+Chemotherapy.
+This uses strong medicine to kill cancer cells.
+It may be used along with radiation therapy.

-Targeted therapy, which uses drugs that are designed to attack and kill cancer cells and limit the damage to healthy cells
+Targeted therapy.
+This uses medicines (not chemotherapy medicines) that are designed to attack and kill cancer cells and limit the damage to healthy cells.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |